who-biz/epicboxnodejs-source/README.md

 # epicboxnodejs
-Epicbox version on nodejs with elements of rust and adobt changes in epicbox protocole
+Epicbox version on nodejs with elements of rust and adopt changes in epicbox protocole